 Winner, winner chicken dinner, you know the phase, this is the dish; caramelized onion roast chicken.
-This takes simple, inexpensive chicken meal to a whole new playing field.
-One dish, one hour, one pan, seriously, what’s not to love.
+This takes a simple, inexpensive chicken meal to a whole new playing field.
+One dish, one hour, one pan, seriously, what’s not to love?
 Similar to a sheet pan dinner, skillet dinners are just as fast and simple.
 And although we all seem to have time on our hands these days, timing matters.

 - America’s main meat of choice is chicken, which makes up about half of the meat we eat.

 - Americans eat an average of 89 pounds of chicken a year, versus 54 pounds for beef and 50 pounds for pork.